ghc/ghc/docs/users_guide/exts/liberal_type_synonyms.rst

          foo :: forall x. x -> [x]

-GHC currently does kind checking before expanding synonyms (though even that could be changed).
+GHC does kind checking before expanding synonyms.

 After expanding type synonyms, GHC does validity checking on types, looking for the following malformedness which isn't detected simply by